-- ➤ Tell another pupil my username and password. - Share personal information, such as my age and where I live, about myself or my friends online. - Access social media, such as TikTok, Snapchat or Facebook using a school device. - Send messages to strangers on the internet. - ➤ Take photos of myself or my friends using a school device, unless an adult in school has told me I can.
+- Fell another pupil my username and password. - Share personal information, such as my age and where I live, about myself or my friends online. - Access social media, such as Facebook and WhatsApp using a school device. - Speak to strangers on the internet. - Take photos of myself or my friends using a school device.